YasinSonmez/EE222-Nonlinear-Systems-Project-Ball-and-Beam/README.md

 # EE222-Nonlinear-Systems-Project-Ball-and-Beam
 Reports, videos and leaderboard of different controllers on EE 222 Ball and Beam nonlinear control project Spring 2025.
+The original repo with project instructions can be found [here](https://github.com/YasinSonmez/EE222-Nonlinear-Systems-Ball-and-Beam-Project).

 | Group | Controller Description | Result | Video | Score |
 |-------|-------------------------|--------|--------|-------|